AESS William R. Freudenburg Lifetime Achievement Award

 The Lifetime Achievement Award seeks to recognize and advance the spirit of AESS co-founder, the late Professor William R. Freudenburg, whose seminal work in risk perception, social disruption and the causes of environmental degradation helped to shape our contemporary discipline.
-Through his mentorship, Professor Freudenburg also spawned a new generation of environmental professionals and academics who have pursued interdisciplinary research to address some of the most pressing issues of our time.
 Through this award, AESS honors members of the profession who have also devoted their lives to strengthening our field by mentoring the next generation of environmental scientists and activists, by fostering disciplinary and human diversity in environmental science and studies, and by engaging in outreach to critical decision makers and the public.
+Involvement in AESS generally weighs heavily in the decision.
+People from traditionally marginalized groups are encouraged to apply.